 So how about we NOT let that happen to you?
 Here is a game-changing strategy you can take into your NREMT EMT certification exam with you …

 Yep.
 No peeking!
 Reading the answers before you’ve properly assessed the question robs you of the ability to recall the facts from memory, which is most often correct.
-Also, the answer choices can be distracting and misleading and cause you to misinterpret the question.
+Also, the answer choices can be distracting and misleading, and even cause you to misinterpret the question.
 So cover them up with your hands or a blank sheet of paper.

 Then, skip straight to the question part of the question, if that makes any sense.
 You know, the sentence with this guy at the end: “?”
 In other words, skip over the case study or patient scenario description.
 What you want to do is begin by understanding exactly what the examiner wants from you.
 This will prime your brain to hunt for the answer when you do assess the context.